Fighting Crime in the Countryside

-Despite average crime rates being lower in rural areas, our 2018 Rural Crime Report has discovered that the cost of crime in the countryside is at its highest in five years.
-Therefore, being vigilant and proactive in protecting your farm, livestock and property is a crucial part of rural life and with that in mind, we have compiled a range of general tips and practices to help keep your farm safe and secure.
+Being vigilant and proactive in protecting your farm, livestock and property is a crucial part of rural life.
+With that in mind, we have compiled a range of general tips and practices to help keep your farm safe and secure.

 Protecting your farm / home

 Most farms are much more than just places of business, so any criminal activity on a farmhouse can have both a financial and an emotional impact.
 Therefore, home and farm security should be a major priority of rural life.
 The following physical precautions can help safeguard your home and family: